Gestalt psychology: Use in contemporary social psychology

 The halo effect can be explained through the application of Gestalt theories to social information processing.
 The constructive theories of social cognition are applied to the expectations of individuals.
 They have been perceived in this manner and the person judging the individual is continuing to view them in this positive manner.
-Gestalt's theories of perception enforces that individual's tendency to perceive actions and characteristics as a whole rather than isolated parts, therefore humans are inclined to build a coherent and consistent impression of objects and behaviors in order to achieve an acceptable shape and form.
+Gestalt's theories of perception reinforce individuals' tendency to perceive actions and characteristics as a whole rather than isolated parts; therefore, humans are inclined to build a coherent and consistent impression of objects and behaviors in order to achieve an acceptable shape and form.
 The halo effect is what forms patterns for individuals, the halo effect being classified as a cognitive bias which occurs during impression formation.
 The halo effect can also be altered by physical characteristics, social status and many other characteristics.
-As well, the halo effect can have real repercussions on the individual's perception of reality, either negatively or positively, meaning to construct negative or positive images about other individuals or situations, something that could lead to self-fulfilling prophesies, stereotyping, or even discrimination.
+As well, the halo effect can have real repercussions on the individual's perception of reality, either negatively or positively, meaning to construct negative or positive images about other individuals or situations, something that could lead to self-fulfilling prophecies, stereotyping, or even discrimination.

 Contemporary cognitive and perceptual psychology

 Some of the central criticisms of Gestaltism are based on the preference Gestaltists are deemed to have for theory over data, and a lack of quantitative research supporting Gestalt ideas.
-This is not necessarily a fair criticism as highlighted by a recent collection of quantitative research on Gestalt perception.
+This is not necessarily a fair criticism, as highlighted by a recent collection of quantitative research on Gestalt perception.
 Researchers continue to test hypotheses about the mechanisms underlying Gestalt principles such as the principle of similarity.

 Other important criticisms concern the lack of definition and support for the many physiological assumptions made by gestaltists and lack of theoretical coherence in modern Gestalt psychology.

 In some scholarly communities, such as cognitive psychology and computational neuroscience, gestalt theories of perception are criticized for being descriptive rather than explanatory in nature.
 For this reason, they are viewed by some as redundant or uninformative.
 For example, a textbook on visual perception states that, "The physiological theory of the gestaltists has fallen by the wayside, leaving us with a set of descriptive principles, but without a model of perceptual processing.
 Indeed, some of their 'laws' of perceptual organisation today sound vague and inadequate.
 What is meant by a 'good' or 'simple' shape, for example?"

 One historian of psychology, David J. Murray, has argued that Gestalt psychologists first discovered many principles later championed by cognitive psychology, including schemas and prototypes.
 Another psychologist has argued that the Gestalt psychologists made a lasting contribution by showing how the study of illusions can help scientists understand essential aspects of how the visual system normally functions, not merely how it breaks down.